core-wg/oscore/draft-ietf-core-object-security.md

    - Default is DTLS-type replay window with size 64

 How the input parameters are pre-established, is application specific.
-The EDHOC protocol [I-D.selander-ace-cose-ecdhe] enables the establishment of input parameters with the property of forward secrecy, and negotiation of KDF and AEAD, it thus provides all necessary pre-requisite steps for using OSCOAP as defined here.
+The EDHOC protocol [I-D.selander-ace-cose-ecdhe] enables the establishment of input parameters with the property of forward secrecy and negotiation of KDF and AEAD, it thus provides all necessary pre-requisite steps for using OSCOAP as defined here.

 ### Derivation of Sender Key/IV, Recipient Key/IV